a2stuff/a2d/res/notes/testplan.md

 * Launch DeskTop.
 Open a window containing folders and files.
 Open another window, for an empty volume.
 Drag an icon from the first to the second.
 Ensure no scrollbars activate in the target window.
 * Launch DeskTop.
 Open a window containing folders and files, with no scrollbars active.
 Open another window.
 Drag an icon from the first to the second.
 Ensure no scrollbars activate in the source window.

 * Launch DeskTop.
-Open some windows.
-Special > Copy Disk.
-Quit back to DeskTop.
-Verify that the windows are restored.
-* Launch DeskTop.
-Close all windows.
-Special > Copy Disk.
-Quit back to DeskTop.
-Verify that no windows are restored.
-* Launch DeskTop.
-Special > Copy Disk.
-Quit back to DeskTop.
-Invoke BASIC.SYSTEM.
-Ensure /RAM exists.

-* Launch DeskTop.
 Open two windows.
 Select a file in one window.
 Activate the other window by clicking its title bar.
 File > Delete.
 Click OK.
 Verify that the window with the deleted file refreshes.
 * Launch DeskTop.
 Open two windows.
 Select a file in one window.
 Activate the other window by clicking its title bar.
 File > Duplicate.
 Enter a new name.
 Verify that the window with the selected file refreshes.
 * Launch DeskTop.
 Open two windows.
 Select a file in one window.
 Activate the other window by clicking its title bar.
 File > Rename.
 Enter a new name.
 Verify that the icon is renamed.